-In just one year, the BC SOGI Educator Network has grown from 9 to 54 districts!
+In just over two school years, the BC SOGI Educator Network has grown from 9 to 56 districts!
 Below is a current list of districts we are in conversation with.

 Is your district and school involved?
 To learn more about your local districts participation, learn more at how to join.

 Burnaby, Conseil Scolaire Francophone, Coquitlam, Delta, New Westminster, North Vancouver, Maple Ridge-Pitt Meadows, Richmond, Sea to Sky, Surrey, New Westminster, North Vancouver, Vancouver, West Vancouver

 Vancouver Island / Sunshine Coast

-Alberni, Cowichan Valley, Comox Valley, Greater Victoria, Gulf Islands, Nanaimo/Ladysmith, Qualicum, Saanich, Sooke, Sunshine Coast, Vancouver Island North, Campbell River, Vancouver Island West
+Alberni, Cowichan Valley, Comox Valley, Greater Victoria, Gulf Islands, Nanaimo/Ladysmith, Qualicum, Saanich, Sooke, Sunshine Coast, Vancouver Island North, Campbell River, Vancouver Island West, Powell River

 Arrow Lakes, Rocky Mountain, Kootenay-Columbia, Kootenay-Lake, Southeast Kootenay, Boundary

 “The network enabled us to go further in our SOGI work.”